Front Page Detectives

 THE SUSPECTS

 The death of Michelle Maenza changed the entire investigation, and police were now convinced that a single man raped and killed all three children.
 All the victims were pre-teenagers, and all had vanished in the early afternoon around 5 p.m.
-It was raining in Rochester on all three days, and all of the bodies were seemingly driven to nearby towns to be dumped, being found close to locations easily accessible by a car.
+It was raining in Rochester on all three days, and all of the bodies were seemingly driven to nearby towns to be dumped.
+All the victims' bodies were found close to locations easily accessible by a car.

 Article continues below advertisement